bartuspan/ubik/README.md

 * Human-readable dates on recent entries (e.g. posted 21 hours ago).
 * Standards-compliant structured entry metadata.

 ### Excerpts

 * Nicer, smarter excerpts with sensible defaults.
 * Most options are configurable.

 ### Feed

+* Cleaner feed content titles.
 * Downsize large photos to medium on RSS feeds (experimental).
+* Remove specified post formats from the feed (defaults to aside, link, quote, and status post formats).
+* Disable all feeds or only comments feeds (both inactive by default).
 * RSS feed publication delay (experimental).

 ### Formats

 * Post format rewrite: change the base ("type" to whatever).
 * Post format slugs: change the slug ("quote" to "quotation").
 Not a great hack; you have to edit the array in `lib/formats.php`.

 ### General